Clarke County Fair 4-H & FFA

-- 4-H and FFA members MUST participate in at least one organized clean-up effort prior to the Fair.
-The Extension Office will give members who are unable to make the clean-up dates a separate clean-up assignment.
+- 4-H and FFA members MUST participate in at least one organized set-up effort prior to the Fair and clean-up after the conclusion of Fair.
+The Extension Office will give members who are unable to make the set-up dates a separate assignment(s).

-- Any time a 4-H or FFA member is in the show ring, whether showing or selling an animal, the following dress code must be followed: Dress slacks or pants are preferred; however, jeans are permissible providing they are free of holes.
+- Any time a 4-H or FFA member is in the show ring, the following dress code must be followed: Dress slacks or pants; however, jeans are permissible providing they are free of holes.
 Wear a collared shirt or blouse that is tucked in.
-All clothing is to be clean.
 For handling livestock, leather shoes or boots are strongly recommended.
 No hats or chewing gum will be permitted in the show ring.

-- As an exhibitor at the Fair, youth are representing the 4-H and FFA programs.
+- As exhibitor at the Fair, youth are representing the 4-H and FFA programs.
 During the Fair week, youth exhibitors are not to wear clothing with inappropriate language or gestures.
-Exhibitors are not allowed to be in possession of guns, drugs, or alcohol while on the fair property.
+Exhibitors are not allowed to be in possession of guns, drugs, tobacco products, or alcohol while on fair property.

 - If an animal is not housed on property owned or rented by immediate family, then the 4-H/FFA exhibitor must notify the Livestock Committee in writing where the animal is housed and why and receive approval.

-- If a youth is determined to be in violation of any of the rules listed above or the departmental rules the youth can be banned from showing and selling in any livestock project at the current Clarke County Fair and will be banned from showing and selling one additional year in the livestock project area they were determined to have been in violation of the rules and regulations.
+- If a youth is determined to be in violation of any of the rules and expectations listed above or the departmental rules, the youth can be banned from showing and selling any livestock project at the current Clarke County Fair and will be banned from showing and selling one additional year in the livestock project area they were determined to have been in violation of the rules and regulations.